Komalraj2002/Calculator/README.md

 # simple Calculator
-a simple calculator using react js
+a simple calculator using html css js